chunglim/foolmath/README.md

 ## What is **_foolmath_**?

 If you are a math enthusiast or aficionado, have you ever encountered a mathematical fool proofs?
 Those seem so strange, queer, quirky and absurd.
 Many of them are foolish, while some of them are backed by impeccable logic.
 That's what **_foolmath_** is all about!
-We intend this repository to be a treasure trove or collection of mind-bending demonstrations that challenge your concepts about numbers, algebra, calculus and more.
+I intend this repository to be a treasure trove or collection of mind-bending demonstrations that challenge your concepts about numbers, algebra, calculus and more.
 They will leave you scratching your head dissecting each equation to find errors or oversights in each proof.
-We also include some valid proofs, which we consider them interesting and worth reading.
+I also include some valid proofs, which are considered interesting and worth reading.

 **Notes:**
 1. Almost all mathematical proofs here are foolish, unless noted otherwise.